 The new Skilled Worker Visa will replace Tier 2 ( general) visa.

 The new Skilled Worker Route (formerly the Tier 2 General Work Visa) will be more suitable for former Tier 4 students desirous to switch and work in the UK rather than returning to their countries their studies have been completed.
 The qualification criteria for a switch is lower than the system in place before January 2021.
-The student/migrant will need a job offer and be qualified to at least to an A-level or equivalent standard.
+The student/migrant will need to already have a job offer and be qualified to at least to an A-level or equivalent standard.

 Moreover, the job offer will as now be from a licensed sponsor, and the student wishing to switch will need to speak English to an approved level.
 If the individual has obtained their A-level in English language or literature at 18 years or below, they would have satisfied the language requirements.
 There will be 50 points to be scored at this stage, and the student (as indeed others wishing to work in the UK), will then need another 20 points from various categories based on prior education, higher salaries (than the minimum requirement), and shortage occupation roles.
 Those occupations that are in short supply are set out in appendix J and K of the immigration rules.